codurance/site/_posts/2015-11-25-Property-based-testing-FsCheck-Resharper-NCrunch-Visual-Studio-2013.md

             let ignoreMe() = ()
     ```

-6. For this example I'll test a plainly wrong property about arrays which is **the reverse of an array is always equal to the original**.
-Create a static class whose methods are the properties you want to test
+6. Create a static class whose methods are the properties you want to test.
+For this example I'll test a plainly wrong property about lists which is **the reverse of a list is always equal to the original**.

 	``` fs
             type ListProperties =